Home » Industry Watch

 Stealth

 Oomp-A makes a token effort to disguise what it's doing.
-The 'apphook.bundle' is stored as 'latestpics_hook.tar'; string data is obfuscated with an XOR operation.
+The 'apphook.bundle' is stored as 'latestpics_hook.tar'; the string data is obfuscated with an XOR operation.

 Proof of Concept